Do Teachers Need Liability Insurance? [8 Reasons to Buy Your Own]

 A disgruntled athletic director at Pikesville High School in Baltimore created AI deepfake audio of the principal making racist and antisemitic remarks.
 Before it was debunked, the audio file was shared 27,000 times, resulting in calls for the principal’s removal.
 The principal was put on administrative leave and will not return until the next school year, if at all.

-Without laws to govern educators’ new technological risks, the charge of disrupting school activities may carry a state max sentence of just 6 months.
+Without laws to govern educators’ new technological risks, the charge of disrupting school activities may carry a state max sentence of just six months.
 Meanwhile, the damage to a reputation can be permanent.

 Fakes on social media aren’t a teacher’s only danger.
 Imagine you post a photo of a class activity everyone loved, but you didn’t spot that it catches a student in an unflattering pose.
 The post gathers cyberbullying comments before you notice and take it down.
 The bullied student’s parents sue you for invasion of privacy and negligence.

-It’s tempting to assume that cyber criminals only go after big institutions like schools and corporations, but the reality is that more than 40% of small businesses were victims of a cyberattack last year.
+It’s tempting to assume cyber criminals only go after big institutions like schools and corporations, but the reality is that more than 59% of small businesses were victims of a cyberattack last year.
 Small businesses usually can’t afford much protection, making them easier targets.

 Teachers who run tutoring businesses or freelance online may collect student personal data and payment info.
 Collecting personal data makes protecting it your legal responsibility, and data breach lawsuits can get expensive if you’re paying out of pocket without insurance.

-Cyber liability insurance is a common add-on for teacher and tutor liability insurance designed as a safety net to keep lawsuits and the cost of recovering stolen info from draining your finances.
+Cyber liability insurance is a common add-on for teaching insurance and tutor liability insurance.
+It’s designed as a safety net to keep lawsuits and the cost of recovering stolen info from draining your finances.

-Professional liability insurance may also cover costs from lawsuits due to social media mistakes or complaints against your teaching that come from fake posts.
+Professional liability insurance may also cover costs associated with lawsuits resulting from social media mistakes or complaints against your teaching that stem from fake posts.

 3. Even Great Teachers Make Mistakes